ISIPINK/Assignment_Actuarial_models/documents/emebrechts.md

 - Fallacy 1.
 Marginal distributions and correlation determine the joint distribution.
 - Fallacy 2.
 Given marginal distributions F1 and F2 for X and Y , all linear correlations b etween -1 and 1 can b e attained through suitable specification of the joint distribution.
 - Fallacy 3.
-The worst case VaR (quantile) for a linear p ortfolio X + Y o ccurs when (X; Y ) is maximal, i.e. X and Y are comonotonic
+The worst case VaR (quantile) for a linear portfolio X + Y o ccurs when (X; Y ) is maximal, i.e. X and Y are comonotonic

 ## Simulation of Random Vectors